Nitrokey/nitrokey-documentation/source/components/nitrokeys/fido2/faq.rst

 .. faq:: How large is the storage capacity?

-   The Nitrokey FIDO2 doesn't contain storage capability for ordinary data (it can only store cryptographic keys and certificates).
+   The Nitrokey FIDO2 doesn't contain storage capability for ordinary data (it can only store cryptographic keys).

+.. faq:: How many keys can my Nitrokey FIDO2 store?

+   It can store up to 50 passkeys also known as discoverable credentials and an unlimited number of non-discoverable credentials.

 .. faq:: How to use Nitrokey FIDO2 with Azure Entra ID (Active Directory)?